Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] A predictable way to develop working, clean code.
 - [ ] A Software Development technique based on automated tests.
-- [ ] An incremental and emergent approach to software design.
+- [ ] An incremental and emergent approach to Software design.
-- [x] Testing existing software before developing any new software.
+- [x] Testing existing Software before developing any new Software.

 _[⬆ Back to Top](#table-of-contents)_